Recovery of laryngeal closure in post-stroke survivors

 © 2017 The Korean Association of Speech- Language Pathologists.
 Objectives: The purpose of this study was to examine whether traditional swallowing intervention improves the initiation or duration of laryngeal closure in post-stroke survivors using the initial and follow-up videofluoroscopic swallowing study (VFSS).
 Methods: Twelve post-stroke survivors completed traditional swallowing intervention such as postural changes and swallowing exercises.
 The initial VFSS was performed at the acute or subacute stage and the follow-up VFSS occurred at 3 to 5 weeks after the initial VFSS.
 Temporal measurements of laryngeal closure were analyzed for 2 mL and 5 mL thin liquids.
 Statistical comparisons were made by paired t-test.
 The significance level was set at p<0.05.
 Results: The initiation of laryngeal closure of post-stroke survivors was significantly shorter after the traditional swallowing intervention; however, the duration of laryngeal closure did not differ after the intervention.
 In addition, the post-stroke survivors showed reduced occurrences of penetration or aspiration after the intervention.
 Conclusions: Shorter initiation of laryngeal closure after the intervention indicates that the traditional swallowing intervention at the acute or subacute stage of stroke may help poststroke survivors protect the airway effectively.

-Sienza, Kaylee; Kim, Youngsun; and Park, Taeok, "Recovery of Laryngeal Closure in Post-stroke Survivors" (2018).
-Communication Sciences & Disorders Open Access Publications.
+Sienza, Kaylee; Kim, Youngsun; Park, Taeok; and Oh, Byung Mo, "Recovery of laryngeal closure in post-stroke survivors" (2018).
+School of Rehabilitation and Communication Sciences Open Access Publications.
 9.